smec-project/auto-evaluation/README.md

    - Intermediate data files

 2. **`figures/`**: Contains all generated figures in PDF format
-   - All figures from the paper (Figure 9-21)
+   - All figures from the paper (Figures 9-21)
    - Ready for comparison with paper figures

-## License

-This artifact evaluation package is provided as supplementary material for the SMEC paper.
-Please refer to the main paper for citation information.